imasr/crytocurrencies/README.md

 # Issue
-There would be CORS issue when run in browser- to fiadd CORS extention to browser for now to run app properly
+There would be CORS issue when run in browser- to fix add CORS extention to browser for now to run app properly